ashchan/safarikai/README.md

 * ~[CoffeeScript](https://coffeescript.org)~
 * ~[japanese-kit](https://github.com/ashchan/japanese-coffee-kit)~

-## Special Thanks
+## Special Thanks ❤️

 * [Aaron Lee](https://github.com/apparition47): An iOS developer who helped migrate to V2.0 (App Store).
 * Rachel Young: An Interface Designer.
 Made beautiful icons for Safarikai.
-* [yaku](https://code.google.com/p/yaku/): A project from [Bryan McKelvey](http://www.brymck.com/) which has dict data as JavaScript files.
-I took them with some modifications.
+* [yaku](https://code.google.com/p/yaku/): A project of Bryan McKelvey which has dict data as JavaScript files.
+I took them with some modifications for the initial setup.
 * [Rikaichan](http://www.polarcloud.com/rikaichan/): A popup Japanese-English/German/French/Russian dictionary tool for Firefox, Thunderbird and Seamonkey.
-* [rikaikun](https://code.google.com/p/rikaikun): A port of rikaichan for chrome.
+* [rikaikun](https://github.com/melink14/rikaikun): A port of rikaichan for chrome.
 Translate Japanese by hovering over words.
 * [Electronic Dictionary Research and Development Group](http://www.edrdg.org): The home of the "EDICT Project" which has led to the compilation of a number of major Japanese-English dictionary files.
 Dictionary files used in Safarikai were converted from [EDICT](http://www.edrdg.org/jmdict/edict_doc.html), [ENAMDICT](http://www.edrdg.org/enamdict/enamdict_doc.html) and others.

 ## License